St Helens R.F.C. Women

-The rugby league club St Helens R.F.C. have operated a women's team since purchasing Thatto Heath Crusaders women's side in 2017 ahead of the 2018 season.
-They won four successive Challenge Cups from 2013 to 2016.
-The 2016 win formed part of their treble winning season, and are so far the only women's side to have won it.
+The rugby league club St Helens R.F.C. have operated a women's team since they took some women from Thatto Heath Crusaders, and other women's sides in 2017 ahead of the 2018 season.
+They won four successive Challenge Cups from 2013 to 2016, and again from 2021–2024.
+The 2016 win formed part of their treble winning season.
 The side won the 2021 Women's Challenge Cup after beating York City Knights, adding to the four cup titles won as Thatto Heath.
 That season, they also completed the treble for the second time.

+In 2024 the club announced it would become semi-professional, and start making match payments to players, becoming the third British side to do so after Leeds and York who started the season prior.